akb825/DeepSea/README.md

 * [Core](Core/README.md): (Required) Core functionality including logging, debugging, memory managment, threading, and Streams.
 See Core for general notes about the object and memory model used throughout all modules.
 * [Math](Math/README.md): (Required) Math structures and functions used throughout DeepSea.
+* [Geometry](Geometry/README.md): (Optional) Geometry classes typically used in graphics applications.
+This will be built with the graphics libraries.

 The directory structure of the include files is: